shwetapan/CSharpProjects/CSharpDevTest/README.md

 # The Objective

 The objective of this test is to create the back-end code for a small email application.
-Each requirement is there for a very specific reason, and will test your skills as a developer on Mailbird. you can upgrade to .NET Framework version, add any dependencies you desire or make other changes, it's up to you as long as the requirements below are met.
+Each requirement is there for a very specific reason. you can upgrade to .NET Framework version, add any dependencies you desire or make other changes, it's up to you as long as the requirements below are met.

-Note that the hiring decision will primarily be based on your performance on this test.
-The final result should show:
+The object of projeect includes:

-- Your ability to learn and work with the email component we use, Mail.dll.
+- ability to learn and work with the email component we use, Mail.dll.
-- Your attention to detail when reading instructions and your ability to work alone.
+- attention to detail when reading instructions and your ability to work alone.
-- Your ability to understand the principles of MVVM and use WPF data binding.
+- ability to understand the principles of MVVM and use WPF data binding.
-- Your ability to create and work with a multi threaded application.
+- ability to create and work with a multi threaded application.
-- Your ability to structure your code and avoid code duplication and other code smells.
+- ability to structure your code and avoid code duplication and other code smells.

 # Application Requirements